 Foam Rolling has become extremely popular, both among athletes and the general population.
 A foam roller can be found in warm-ups, cool-downs and recovery sessions.

-During the season, a foam roller and stretch band were even located in each meeting room so guys could grab them and use them whenever they wanted.
+At the last few schools I worked at, during the season, a foam roller and stretch band were even located in each meeting room so guys could grab them and use them whenever they wanted.

 More and more research continues to be done on the effects on the muscle when using a foam roller, like self-myofascial release, soft tissue elasticity and pain threshold.
 One such recent study by Konrad, A., Nakamura, M., Tilp, M. et al. performed a meta-analysis of eleven different research studies looking at the effect of foam rolling on increasing range of motion.